TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 TYPO3 uses Symfony commands API for writing CLI (command line interface) commands.
-These commands can also be run from the TYPO3 :ref:`scheduler <symfony-console-commands-scheduler>` if this option was not disabled in the :file:`Configuration/Services.yaml`.
+These commands can also be run from the TYPO3 :ref:`scheduler <symfony-console-commands-scheduler>` if this option is not disabled in the :file:`Configuration/Services.yaml`.

 .. _symfony-console-commands-cli: